Marc Cohn

 Marc Craig Cohn (/koʊn/; born July 5, 1959) is an American singer-songwriter.
-He is best known for the song "Walking in Memphis", which was a Top 40 hit from his 1991 album Marc Cohn and was nominated for Song of the Year and Best Pop Vocal at the 34th Annual Grammy Awards.
+He is best known for the song "Walking in Memphis", which was a top 40 hit from his 1991 album Marc Cohn and was nominated for Song of the Year and Best Pop Vocal at the 34th Annual Grammy Awards.
+His other charting singles include "Silver Thunderbird" (1991), "True Companion" (1991), and "Walk Through the World" (1993).
 Cohn won the Grammy Award for Best New Artist in 1992.
-His other charting singles include "Silver Thunderbird" (1991), "True Companion" (1991), and "Walk Through the World" (1993).

-In 2019, the Observer-Dispatch wrote the following about Cohn: "Deeply rooted in American rhythm and blues, soul and gospel, gifted with a storyteller’s eye and ear, and possessing one of the most expressive and soulful voices in modern music, Cohn draws from real-life to evoke common human feelings of love, hope, faith, joy and heartbreak".
+In 2019, the Observer-Dispatch wrote the following about Cohn: "Deeply rooted in American rhythm and blues, soul and gospel, gifted with a storyteller's eye and ear, and possessing one of the most expressive and soulful voices in modern music, Cohn draws from real-life to evoke common human feelings of love, hope, faith, joy and heartbreak".

 Early life

-Cohn was born on July 5, 1959 in Cleveland, Ohio.
-He is Jewish, and he has an older brother.
-Cohn's mother died when he was two years of age, and his father died when he was 12.
-Following the deaths of his parents, Cohn was raised by his stepmother.
+Cohn was born on July 5, 1959, in Cleveland, Ohio.
+He is Jewish.
+Cohn's mother, Sarane Cohn (née Meisel), died when he was two years old at the age of 44.
+His father, Harry A. Cohn, died when he was 13 at the age of 72.
+Following the deaths of his parents, Cohn was raised by his stepmother, Ruth H. Cohn (1914–2009).
+Cohn's older brothers are Alan, Warren, and Steven Samuel Cohn; Steven Samuel Cohn died in 2014 at the age of 66.

 As a child, Cohn became "obsessed" with the Beatles, the Rolling Stones, Van Morrison, and the Band.
 He learned to play guitar and started writing songs when he was in junior high school, playing and singing with a local band called Doanbrook Hotel.
 In 1977, Cohn graduated from Beachwood High School in Beachwood, Ohio, a Cleveland suburb.
 While attending Oberlin College, he taught himself to play the piano.